 There’s something rather special about cycling holidays in Suffolk.

 You’ll find it by the creeks and coastline, in the medieval timbers of pink-washed cottages, or perhaps simply all around you in the warm Suffolk light, refreshing air and enormous wrap-around skies.

-We can’t pinpoint which bit you’ll find the most appealing, but we’ve tried to give a little background to a few of our favourite places included in our cycling tours.
+We can’t pinpoint which bit you’ll find the most appealing, but we’ve tried to give a little background to a few of our favourite places in Suffolk included in our bike tours of England.

 Find out more about cycling in Suffolk

 See the fishermen hauling up their boats onto the shingle beach at this fine old-fashioned seaside town.
 A great place to eat fresh fish and chips, watch the model yachts on the boating pond or stroll along the High Street with its interesting shops.
 Home to the now (in)famous Maggi Hambling scallop sculpture inspired by the work of composer Benjamin Britten.
 The town has given its name to the famous music festival – if you wish to attend a concert we will be happy to send you details in advance.

-Sitting within the Suffolk Coasts and Heaths ‘Area of Outstanding Natural Beauty’ – Bawdsey is home to a foot ferry service across the mouth of the River Deben to the village of Old Felixstowe.
+Sitting within the Suffolk Coasts and Heaths an ‘Area of Outstanding Natural Beauty’ – Bawdsey is home to a foot ferry service across the mouth of the River Deben to the village of Old Felixstowe.
 The village is renowned for its late 19th C. Manor House which is where radar research took place early in World War II.
 Tons of granite from Norway help protect the coast from erosion here.

 In the 15th C. this thriving village was an important centre for ‘blue’ broadcloth.
 Today the streets still have many timber-framed houses and little pink weavers cottages from the period.
 The square at the centre of Bildeston is particularly picturesque overlooked by Georgian facades and the Grade II listed Victorian clock tower.